edwardbryant/Time-Travel-Trivia-Quiz/README.md

 #### Functions

-The functions used to run the trivia quiz are located in [js/app.js](https://github.com/edwardbryant/Time-Travel-Trivia-Quiz/blob/master/js/app.js) and are explained in more fully below.
+The functions used to run the trivia quiz are located in [js/app.js](https://github.com/edwardbryant/Time-Travel-Trivia-Quiz/blob/master/js/app.js) and are explained more fully below.

 ##### replaceHeading()